kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-12-MDC-database-protection.md

 #### Enable database protection on your Azure SQL Database

-A SQL server should also have been created, earlier in module 1, and it should be labeled as “asclab-sql-[string]”.
-If so, you should also be able to locate your SQL databased, labeled as “asclab-db”.
+A SQL server should also have been created, earlier in module 1, and it should be labeled as “mdclab-sql-[string]”.
+If so, you should also be able to locate your SQL databased, labeled as “mdclab-db”.

 1. Sign into the **Azure portal**.
 2. Navigate to **Microsoft Defender for Cloud**, then **Environment settings**.